Ketamine Therapy Basics

-Ketamine Assisted therapy is a unique kind of psychotherapy.
+Ketamine Assisted Psychotherapy is a unique kind of psychotherapy.
 This is a combined approach that uses ketamine a drug belonging to the group of Psychedelics and counseling.
 This combination has the potential to hasten the growth and change process.
 Sessions are longer than standard therapy and include medical and psychological assistance to ensure that you are well taken care of during your treatment.

 That is because Ketamine improves neuroplasticity by boosting the Brain-Derived Neurotrophic Factor , which can help reverse the loss of neuronal connection caused by chronic PTSD.
 Second, ketamine inhibits glutamate receptors, a neurotransmitter linked to excitotoxicity and inflammation in the brain, which can be an issue in PTSD .

 Additionally, Ketamine has an immediate effect on depression, anxiety, and suicide ideation, which are all symptoms of PTSD.
 Suicidal thoughts have been shown in clinical trials to disappear after just one ketamine treatment, which many people with PTSD require.
 No other PTSD treatment has ever demonstrated such quick efficacy.
-A study conducted by Dore et al showed that people who underwent Ketamine-Assisted Psychotherapy reported significant improvement in tier PTSD symptoms .
+A study conducted by Dore et al showed that people who underwent Ketamine-Assisted Psychotherapy reported significant improvement in their PTSD symptoms .

-Furthermore, Studies suggest that Ketamine, unlike standard antidepressants, strengthens and rebuilds the neuronal circuitry in your brain.
+Furthermore, studies suggest that Ketamine, unlike standard antidepressants, strengthens and rebuilds the neuronal circuitry in your brain.
 This permits your brain's nerves to communicate more effectively, potentially softening negative ideas, sensations, and experiences.
 The chemical makeup of your brain alters, allowing true healing to take place .

-At ISHA, we have professional psychologists and psychotherapists who collaborate with physicians in monitoring and supervision patients during treatment.
+At ISHA, we have professional psychotherapists and physicians who collaborate with physicians in monitoring and supervision patients during treatment.
 Our therapy clinic combines our caring and results-driven approach to counseling with the potent effects of the only legally available psychedelic medication proven to help treat depression, anxiety, and post-traumatic stress disorder (PTSD).
 We provide this service in the comfort of your own home, supervised by medical professionals to ensure your safety during treatment.